najoshi/sickle/README.md

 read is discarded entirely (or replaced with an "N" record).
 5'-end trimming can be disabled.

-Sickle also has an option to truncate reads with Ns at the first N position.

 Sickle supports three types of quality values: Illumina, Solexa, and Sanger.
 Note that the Solexa quality setting is an approximation (the actual conversion is a non-linear transformation).
 The end